 And, for those with young kids, I read a good tip.
 Pack their lunches in whatever containers they'll use when school starts to make sure they can easily negotiate all the lids, snaps, etc. on their own and to see what they can eat in what amount of time (i.e. a 20 minute school lunch break when they eventually return to the classroom).

-Our schools shut down this spring and I had four kids (my Kindergartner at the time was in a dual language program) at home distance learning from March until May.
+Our schools shut down last spring and I had four kids (my Kindergartner at the time was in a dual language program) at home distance learning from March until May.
 We crank up again soon.
 Here are some things that helped me:

 1. Tequila has fewer calories than wine.